– This gluten-free bread pudding is the ultimate in GF rich decadence –

 - 7 ounces (200 grams) almond paste, crumbled

-- 1 loaf (roughly 1 pound, or 450 grams) of firm-textured white bread, cut into 1/2″ slices – gluten-free white rice bread works particularly well for this recipe
+- One 1-pound (or approximately 450 grams) loaf of firm-textured white bread, cut into 1/2″ slices – gluten-free white rice bread works particularly well for this recipe

-- 1/2 cup of caramel topping of your choice, such as David’s Tangerine Butterscotch Sauce
+- 1/2 cup caramel topping, of your choice, such as David’s Tangerine Butterscotch Sauce

 - Warm the milk, cream, orange zest and 1/2 cup of the sugar in a medium saucepan, stirring to dissolve the sugar.
 Remove from heat, cover with foil or the pot’s lid, and let steep for one hour.